dappsnation/akita-ng-fire/doc/collection/service/api.md

 Create or update one or a list of document.

 If an array is provided, `upsert` will check for every element if it exists.
-In this case, it's highly recommended to provide a transaction in the option parameter :
+In this case, it's highly recommended to provide a transaction in the option parameter:

 ```typescript
 service.runTransaction((write) => service.upsert(manyDocs, { write }));